curveElement

 How to fill the curve.

 When setting a fill, the default stroke disappears.
-To create a rectangle with both fill and stroke, you have to configure both.
+To create a curve with both fill and stroke, you have to configure both.

 Default: none